 PAST SIMPLE: is used to describe finished actions and event in the past or past habits and states.

 PAST CONTINUOS: is used to describe action in progress in the past and giving information about the back

 ground situation so it often used with the past simple to describe another action in progress.

 It can be used to describe a repeated action in the past that annoys the subject and finally a polite or uncertain meaning introduced by think, hope and wonder.

-PAST PERFECT: is used to describe a past action that happens before another past action (earlier)
+Is used to describe a past action that happens before another past action (earlier)

 used to: is used to describe past habits or states that are no longer true and so make a strong contrast with the present.

-would: is used to describe a person’s typical activities in the past (repeated action)
+Would: is used to describe a person’s typical activities in the past (repeated action)

 PRESENT PERFECT CONTINUOS: it can be used a state which lasts up to the present.
 The difference between Present Perfect simple and Present Perfect Continuous is little: we use the first if our attention is on present result, we use the second if our attention is on the action in progress.
 The verbs wait, sit, lie, stay prefer it.
 It represents that an action is not completed or finished recently